Your 6-Month Step-by-Step Game Plan to Finance Interview Prep, Part 2: What to Do in the 2 Weeks Leading Up to Interviews… and the Week After

 - Look up facts and figures that might change from day-to-day, such as the price of gold and oil (for trading interviews), the company’s own stock price, and even the CEO’s name if you don’t already know it.

-- Practice telling your story one last time, and aim for 60 seconds or less – you tend to ramble and add in unnecessary details in interviews, so you should aim for a shorter version in the first place to account for that.
+- Practice your response to the “Walk me through your resume” question, and aim for 60 seconds or less – you tend to ramble and add in unnecessary details in interviews, so you should aim for a shorter version in the first place to account for that.

 The last thing you want is to “get stuck in traffic” or to get lost finding the building, which is why I recommend getting there at least an hour in advance and “camping out” nearby.